hassan996/alx-low_level_programming/0x00-hello_world/README.md

-Say hello to the world
+hello world is just title